 Safari in Africa is an unforgettable experience

-offering an exciting mix of wildlife adventure
+offering an exciting mix of wildlife adventure,

 unique cultural encounters and spectacular scenery!

 Get away from the hustle and bustle of daily living on an African Safari that gives you a complete change in scenery.
 Travel through Tanzania at a relaxed pace getting in touch with nature, far away from the stresses of modern life.
 A really great way to recharge your batteries and explore untamed places.
 See Africa's wild animals in the flesh, while you still can (many are endangered)!
-Our safaris gives you the chance to glimpse rare and powerful creatures, immersing yourself in the wilderness of Africa and filling your senses its raw beauty.
+Our safaris give you the chance to glimpse rare and powerful creatures, immersing yourself in the wilderness of Africa and filling your senses with its raw beauty.

 Witness awe-inspiring scenery with plenty of stunning photographic opportunities for memorable photos of the places, people and wild animals you get up close to on your journey.
 Action packed itineraries ensure that you see as much of Africa as possible on your trip.
 Visit well-selected safari destinations and hidden wildlife gems en-route making for a more rewarding and smoother journey.

 The great Serengeti wildebeest migration is the movement of vast numbers of the Serengeti's wildebeest, accompanied by large numbers of zebra, and smaller numbers of Grant's gazelle, Thomson's gazelle, eland and impala.
 These move in an annual pattern which is fairly predictable.
-They migrating throughout the year, constantly seeking fresh grazing and, it's now thought, better quality water.
+They migrate throughout the year, constantly seeking fresh grazing and, it's now thought, better quality water.
 The precise timing of the Serengeti wildebeest migration is entirely dependent upon the rainfall patterns each year

 Serengeti National Park: